General Sales & Marketing

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Sales & Marketing.
-About 4.8% of those with this major are international students.
+Students from other countries are interested in Sales & Marketing, too.
+About 4.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia